Abu Dhabi at a Glance

 Moving to Abu Dhabi

-The destination is the north-eastern part of the Arabian Gulf, with Abu Dhabi City located on an island 250 meters off the shore.
-The city has a beautiful coastline and two bridges connecting it to the mainland.
-On the Corniche promenade, you can go for a walk, ride your bike or just enjoy the breathtaking view.
+The destination is the northeastern part of the Arabian Gulf, with Abu Dhabi City located on an island 250 meters off the shore.
+This place has a beautiful coastline and two bridges connecting it to the mainland.
+On the Corniche promenade, you can go for a walk, ride your bike or take in the breathtaking view.

-The emirate itself borders Oman in the east, Saudi Arabia in the south and Dubai in the north-east.
+The emirate itself borders Oman in the east, Saudi Arabia in the south, and Dubai in the northeast.
 Expats moving to Abu Dhabi can visit some of the islands along the 600 kilometers of coastline, with sandy white beaches and turquoise water surrounding them.
-You get to enjoy a diverse landscape with beautiful sand dunes, the legendary Rub Al-Khali (Empty Quarter) and the sabkha (salt flats) by the coast.
+You get to experience a diverse landscape with beautiful sand dunes, the legendary Rub Al-Khali (Empty Quarter) and the sabkha (salt flats) by the coast.

 Another important sight in Abu Dhabi is the garden city of Al Ain, located on the Omani border near the majestic Hajar Mountains.
 With its oases, Al Ain offers expats moving to Abu Dhabi a greener environment than any other place in the country.

 The summer months in Abu Dhabi are rather hot and humid, with maximum temperatures at over 40°C. Adding to this, there are unpredictable sandstorms in summer, sometimes even affecting those moving to Abu Dhabi City.
 However, the winter months from October to March are fairly cool in comparison (around 15°C), with hardly any rainfall at all before February.